GagTad/Algo/PowerFunctions(x^n)/README.md

 # C++ Power Functions

-This is a C++ project that provides implementations of three different algorithms for exponentiation (raising a number to a power).
+This is a C++ implementations of three different algorithms for exponentiation (raising a number to a power).
 The functions are written using templates, allowing them to be used with any arithmetic type (e.g., `int`, `float`, `double`).

 ## Implemented functions